How We Make a Difference to Your Commercial project

 Commercial Case Studies

-Ricoh is a European based Japanese manufacturing company who have a vision of using 100% renewable energy to power their factory.
+This global office supplies PLC manufacturing company have a vision of using 100% renewable energy to power their factory.
 Over the last 20 years they have invested in more than 250 CO2 emission-reducing projects.
-Your Eco had the opportunity to work with PUSH Energy to help Ricoh achieve their zero carbon mission by installing a 400kW car port system at their factory in Telford that will cut CO2 emissions by a significant 600 tonnes.
+Your Eco had the opportunity to work with PUSH Energy to help this company achieve their zero carbon mission by installing a 400kW car port system at their factory that will cut CO2 emissions by a significant 600 tonnes.
 This project is equally special in its utilisation of space as it transforms the car park into a hub of renewable energy using a sleek design and incorporating Bluetop LED lightbulbs for maximum efficiency.

 Working for another agricultural client, a leading large-scale poultry farm, Your Eco installed a 250 kW solar PV system.
 Using top-of-the-line Solar Edge technology and JA Solar modules, this project was delivered to high standards and to budget through effective project management.
 Compared to a standard SMA inverter, the use of Solar Edge technology resulted in a 1.58% outperformance in energy production.
 Operating at a large capacity and with an energy-intensive building, the new PV system will provide a more cost-effective energy supply to Feathers Farm and help to significantly reduce their carbon footprint.